solidjs/solid/README.md

 [![Discord](https://img.shields.io/discord/722131463138705510?style=for-the-badge)](https://discord.com/invite/solidjs)
 [![Subreddit subscribers](https://img.shields.io/reddit/subreddit-subscribers/solidjs?style=social?style=for-the-badge)](https://www.reddit.com/r/solidjs/)

 Solid is a declarative JavaScript library for creating user interfaces.
 Instead of using a Virtual DOM, it compiles its templates to real DOM nodes and updates them with fine-grained reactions.
 Declare your state and use it throughout your app, and when a piece of state changes, only the code that depends on it will rerun.
+Check out our [walkthrough video](https://www.youtube.com/watch?v=J70HXl1KhWE&ab_channel=SolidJS) or read on!

 ## Solid is:
 ### Performant